microchip-pic-avr-examples/llc50w-power-voltage-mode-control-with-active-current-sharing/README.md

 6. Click on the "Enable" button on the bottom of the landing page.
 This will initiate comms between the GUI and the firmware running on the DP-PIM.
 7. When the comms is working, the "Communication status" indicator on the bottom of the LLC GUI landing page should flash alternating red and green.

+With Microchips Power Board Visualizer GUI we can easily visualize values and states visible on the ILLC Demo Board.
+We can also change the output voltage reference (closed loop) and switching frequency (open loop) on the running power supply with the GUI.
+On the Status tab we have an example showing the main values like voltages and currents as well as status bits from the power controller and Faults.

 <p>
   <center>
     <img src="images/illc-26.png" alt="board-power-visualizer-00" width="1500">